Blandford-Znajek jets in MOdified Gravity: MOdified Gravity (MOG)

 in order to recover the Newtonian value for $G$ in the proximity of a source mass $M$.
 Assuming a minimal coupling between test particles and the vector field, it was shown that the repulsive Yukawa term \eqref{eq: yukawa} adds to the Newtonian gravitational potential, leading to a modified Newtonian dynamics in the weak field regime of the MOG background \cite{Moffat:2005si,Moffat:2013sja}.\\ The mass value $\mu$ can be fixed in such a way that effects of deviations from GR -- namely the cut-off scale for the Yukawa potential -- manifest at distances of kiloparsecs from the gravitational source.
 The value $\mu\approx2.6\times 10^{-28}~ {\rm eV}$, corresponding to a lengthscale $\ell=\mu^{-1}\approx 23.8~ {\rm kpc}$, proved to correctly reproduce the galaxy rotation curves \cite{Brownstein:2005zz,Moffat:2013sja}, the bullet cluster \cite{Brownstein:2007sr} and cluster dynamics \cite{Moffat:2013uaa}, but can be effectively neglected in the derivation of black hole solutions \cite{Moffat:2014aja}.
 Under this approximation the vector field leads to an additional repulsive Coulomb contribution to the gravitational potential.\\

 The Kerr-MOG spacetime \cite{Moffat:2014aja} is a stationary and axisymmetric three-parameters family of solution for STVG, which describes a black hole characterised by an angular momentum and an additional gravitational charge reflecting the presence of the additional vector field.
-The spacetime metric $g_{\mu\nu}$ and the vector field $\phi^\mu$ can be expressed in Boyer-Lindquist coordinates $x^\mu=(t,r,\theta,\varphi)$ as
+The spacetime metric $g_{\mu\nu}$ and the vector field $\phi^\mu$ can be expressed in Boyer-Lindquist coordinates $x^\mu=(t,r,\theta,\varphi)$ in terms of the line element $ds^2=g_{\mu\nu}dx^\mu dx^\nu$, namely

 where, adopting units for which $G_N=1$, one has